AddyRdz/SBA_316/readme.md

 # SBA 316 The Document Object Model
 ## Description
  - This is a simple single page application that uses DOM properties, methods, and techniques to display a simple form.

+ - Changes can be seen directly using the inspect function.

 ## Technical Specifications
 - JaveScript
 - HTML